 Members and senior officers of the Authority were asked to declare any third party transactions during the year.
-However, the risk associated with the non-disclosure in this case is low.
-Apart from Member's allowances and expenses no other transactions were identified.
+Apart from Councillor J Rodney Skelland (whereby no declaration of interest was received by the time the Statement of Accounts were completed) all other members have submitted declarations of interest and apart from allowances and expenses no other transactions were identified.